 About

-My practice positions immersive art as a conduit to make tangible regenerative encounters with the earth.
+My practice positions immersive art as a conduit to make tangible transformative encounters with the earth.
 I confront the ‘nature gap’ experienced in marginalized communities: the effects of (dis)connection with the earth.
 My current work rests at the intersection of contested land, eco-therapy, and personal narrative.
 Employing eco-therapeutic principles in service of community healing, my installations create an eco-art-therapy fusion.
 I engage themes of displacement and renewal, communal healing, and above all: the sublime, restorative potential of nature.
 Sacred Geometry fused with and revealed in natural recurring patterns—earthly, human, celestial—expose cosmic interconnectedness.
 Broken parts, reformed literally and spiritually, create new unified wholes, transcending into higher states of being, connecting with the spiritual energies within us and in the cosmos.

 As an immigrant I act as a facilitator in my adopted home, illuminating profound connections among communities across cultures and seemingly disparate communities displaced globally.
 Asking how we might relate to the land outside colonial, capitalist modes of living—a future of belonging with the earth, outside territorial possession, or land extraction, but in mutual care.
 My work builds on years of engagement with the natural world.
 My installations draw on my transnational artistic roots to offer regenerative spaces, transcending boundaries of culture and place.

-Patterns rooted in Sacred Geometric theory and Islamic art fuse with the earth’s recurring forms, exposing the universal oneness underlying our existence.
+Patterns rooted in Sacred Geometric theory and Islamic art fuse with the earth’s recurring forms, exposing the interconnectedness underlying our existence.
 Countering the social and environmental upheaval that shapes our current landscape, my aesthetic sanctuaries provide sites for wonder, meditation, and peace.
 My work employs eco-therapeutic principles in service of community healing, engaging immersive experiences to forge restorative encounters with the land(scapes) of daily life.
 Recognizing that materials serve as repositories, concealing and preserving our history, I seek to create otherworldly spaces where time stands still and viewers are immersed in the rhythms of creation.

 My interests in metaphysical cosmology, the spiritual within the material, and earth-centered healing has given rise to an interest in ritual practice tied to place.
 How can sacred ritual manifest embodied healing?
 How can art facilitate connection with our spiritual selves?
 I am especially interested in studying spiritual meanings associated with vernacular landscapes.
 Landscape as a concept writ large: physical, cultural, historical, personal.
 Moving through a landscape, one might discover the memories and energies embodied in animate and inanimate forms.

 My 2020 installation, Cosmic Veils positioned the body of the viewer as a living support for patterns of shifting color and cast shadow filtered through intricate latticework, evoking celestial forms.
 In my work, nature offers an escape from the world’s seething chaos and uncertainty.
 The American Dream (2021) was housed in Tulsa’s Oxley Nature Center.
 Installations of fabric marigolds at six discrete sites across the nature preserve, transfigured the space into natural shrines.
 The visit to each station through the forest embedded a walking meditation into the experience of viewership, implicitly inviting visitors to ‘forest bathe’ as a means of grappling with the violence of Tulsa’s 1921 Race Massacre.
 My 2022 Stories from the Core partnered with Oklahoma Public Libraries to bear witness to both the grief and the healing potential of the earth.
 Meditative prompts were paired with digitally altered photographs of Oklahoma’s extraordinary landscape to invite reflection.
 Printed on ‘art cards’ for visitors to take, Stories… thus expanded the artwork’s reach beyond traditional audiences.
+My international Unearthing Stories From The Core project, it examines racialized land displacement in marginalized regions in the US and Northern Pakistan.
+See Our Shadows, Our Wings, Alchemy of Disappearance & Acts of Disappearance.

 Author Amy Rosenblum-Martín likens my emphasis on communal healing in at-risk communities to Audre Lorde’s assertion that “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”
 My art evolves from personal experience of healing from trauma and resurrecting life from the wreckage of the past.
 It embraces the notion that prioritizing self-care among people from socially suppressed populations is a radical act.